Concept 300 Bookshelf Speaker Pair with Stands

 Tensegrity Stand & Isolation Base System

 With a standmounting speaker design like this, of course, the speaker’s relationship with its stand is of fundamental importance.
-And it’s the design of the new Tensegrity stand, and the new isolation base suspension system that joins Concept 300 to it, that allows Q Acoustics to redefine the level of performance that’s possible from a smaller loudspeaker.
+It’s the design of the new Tensegrity stand, and the new isolation base suspension system that joins Concept 300 to it, that allows Q Acoustics to redefine the level of performance that’s possible from a smaller loudspeaker.

 Tensegrity is a tripod - by definition, an extremely stable structure.
 It’s built from lightweight aluminium tubes (which are the load-bearing element) and thin stainless steel cables (which maintain the position of the load-bearing tubes).
 The result is a light, exceptionally rigid and self-supporting structure with a remarkably low surface area and - let’s not pretend otherwise - beautifully elegant appearance.
 It’s not so much a speaker stand, it’s more an entirely new loudspeaker support concept.